Office politics are everywhere.

 - They laugh at each other’s jokes but not yours

-- They are warm to each other, but very distant from you
+- Warm to each other, but very distant from you

 All these behaviors communicate that you don’t belong and they’ll be much happier if you leave.

-Sarkozi plays a shunner game with Merkel against (absent) Berlusconi:
+For example, Sarkozi with Merkel against (absent) Berlusconi:

 Shunning games can be challenging.